secretkeeperapp/secret-keeper-docs/secret_sharing_procedure.md

             * TODO: what would this look like?

-            * If testator has not checked in for _ months and secret parts have not been submitted by
+            * If testator has not checked in for X months and secret parts have not been submitted by

                 * any beneficiary from this group